Venafi/kubernetes-demos/README.md

 # 10. Issue certificates with cert-manager AWS ACM Private Certificate Authority Issuer
 In this scenario we will use an external issuer (AWS PCA Issuer) to sign certificate requests.
 Follow instructions [here](docs/10.certs-with-aws-pca-issuer.md#cert-manager-aws-pca-issuer-to-manage-certificates-in-cluster)

-# 11. Issue Machine Identities using the Venafi Enhanced Issuer
+# 11. Manage Machine Identities using the Venafi Enhanced Issuer
-In this scenatio we will create a venafi enhanced issuer that would access Hashi Vault to get credentails required to access the Venafi API's.
-We will use Venafi Trust Protection Platfor/Venafi As A Service to sign a certificate request.
+In this scenatio we will create a Venafi Enhanced Issuer that would access Hashicorp Vault to get credentails required to access the Venafi Platform. `VenafiIssuer` / `VenafiClusterIssuer` resources are mapped to a `VenafiConnection` to issue and manage identities for workloads.
 Follow instructions [here](docs/11.certs-with-venafi-enhanced-issuer.md#cert-manager-venafi-enhanced-issuer-to-manage-certificates-in-cluster)

 # 12. Examples
 A set of examples , currenty covers Ingress, Openshift Ingress, Openshift Routes, Java Truststores [here](docs/12.cert-manager-samples.md#cert-manager-samples)